 There is a lot of criticism about the new Apple MacBook Pro 2016.
-From the exorbitant price tag, to removal of the mag-safe port.
-The illuminated Apple Logo at the back is missing and even the ding sound at the start has vanished.
+From the exorbitant price tag to the removal of the mag-safe port.
+The illuminated Apple Logo on the back is missing and even the ding sound at the start has vanished.

-Apple has made it more thin than it is required by most.
+Apple has made it thinner than it is required by most.
 Replacing the fantastic keyboard and adding the fancy touch bar.
-Lot of changes have been criticized.
+A lot of changes have been criticized.
 Not every change fits the need of every Mac user.

-Apple don’t want to sell a cheaper MacBook Air but wants you to buy the base model of MacBook Pro, which is listed at 1.3 Lakh.
+Apple doesn’t want to sell a cheaper MacBook Air but wants you to buy the base model of MacBook Pro, which is listed at 1.3 Lakh.

 The Good Part

 Apple has made many good changes in the new MacBook Pro 2016.
 My top picks are – AMD PRO 400 series graphics card, Intel 6th Gen Processors and the touch bar.

 The AMD Radeon PRO 400 series is finally unveiled by Raj Kodouri, head of Radeon technologies and it looks impressive.

 There is Radeon PRO 450, 455 and 460 graphics card which you can have with the MacBook Pro 2016.
 The 450 and 455 come with 2 GB of VRAM and the 460 can be custom configured and comes with 4 GB of VRAM.
 AMD is calling these as “Creators on the Go”.

 The Radeon Pro series is not meant for Gamers, but it is targeted at the creators.
 People looking for a powerful solution to run software like Adobe suite (premiere pro, after effects etc).
 The Radeon Pro series is optimized to work better with creative Apps and offer faster rendering in comparison to the other graphics cards optimized for playing games.